ygrenzinger/devoxx2020-contract-testing/README.md

   <scope>test</scope>
 </dependency>
 ```
-This a package dedicated to works with spring but you can find one only for junit5 [here](https://docs.pact.io/implementation_guides/jvm/provider/junit5spring)
+This a package dedicated to work with spring, but you can find one only for junit5 (other tools and other languages are available as well) [here](https://docs.pact.io/implementation_guides/jvm/provider/junit5spring)

 Second we have to tell pact where to get the contracts it should verify.
 - Open the configuration file `src/test/resources/application.yml`